s-auharda293/Graphics-Project/readme.md

-This is our Computer Graphcis project implemented in C in Turbo C++ compiler
+This is our Computer Graphics project implemented in C in Turbo C++ compiler I had a great learning experience - Yudhir Acharya.